 Your little one is tiny, as is their tummy.
 Babies digest breast milk easily, so after an infant feeds, they’ll be hungry again pretty soon.

 These feedings should be “on cue” and responsive, meaning that you should feed your child whenever they appear hungry, and respond to their needs with warmth and attention.
-Again, Baby will thankfully show you a lot of clear signs that they’re hungry to help you know when to feed them!
+Again, your baby will thankfully show you a lot of clear signs that they’re hungry to help you know when to feed them!
+This may mean that sometimes you’re feeding Baby every hour, often called cluster feeding.
+As nice as a predictable schedule would be, that just isn’t how most newborns feed and behave.

 And all these frequent nursings help stimulate milk production, so your little one will have all they need to eat.